 Help Needed Description Co-Leader Partner with leader to provide regular support for all troop activities.
 Must be a member, background check and training required.
 Select "Troop Leader" when registering.
 Meeting Helper/ Drivers Assist leaders at meetings with activities.
 Drivers help drive girls to meetings and activities.
 Membership and background check required.
 Select "Troop Volunteer" when registering.
 Troop Treasurer Help leaders with all money matters, budgets, deposits, etc. Membership and background check required.
-Select "Troop Treasurer or Troop Volunteer".
-Camping Adult Coordinate and attend troop campouts.
+Select "Troop Treasurer" or "Troop Volunteer".
+Camping Adult Coordinate and attend troop camp outs.
 Membership, background check and training required.
 Select "Troop Volunteer".
 CPR/First Aider Attend outings outside regular meeting place.
 Membership, background check and certified training required.
 Select "Troop Volunteer".
 Troop Cookie Manager Promote and run the cookie program for troop members.
 Membership, background check and training required.
 Select "Troop Cookie Manager".
 Supplies or Snack Coordinator Provide assistance by providing or selecting snacks for troop meetings as needed.
 Collect/purchase troop supplies to be paid for by the troop for activities.
 Communications Support Share troop news, be the go to person to communicate Troop news, upcoming activities, etc. for the troop leaders.

-If you have a talent not represented on this list, speak up and offer to share with the troop.
+A Volunteer Service Coordinator and Higher Award Guide can assist beyond the troop meeting.
+Ask parents if they have a talent not represented on this list to speak up and offer to share with the troop.
 From song and skit leaders to photographers, hobby experts, firewood suppliers and more, there is a place for you to volunteer with your Girl Scout troop.
 The help and engagement of every parent is important to the growth of the troop!